sicotteh/CAVA/README.md

 -Bug fixes for insertions/deletions that can be normalized right at the intron/exon junction edge.
 Were missing SO values and were sometimes called INT.
 Introduced Initiator Gain (IG) (aka Start-Gain) features in 5'UTR for novel Start codons created upstream and in phase of the cannonical AUG.
 Annotated with CLASS=IG.
 Must update the impactdef tag in the config file to include an IMPACT for IG (currently IMPACT=3).
 Note that there is no SO equivalent for the IG tag.
 - Better support for large deletions spanning intron/exon junction.
+2.0.13 Changes
+- Full Support for Selenocysteine genes.
+Assume TGA get translated to Sel as long as 51bp before SECIS element or before position of annotated last Sel.
+  Download annotation from NCBI (refseq) and for ensembl transcripts use mapping table.
+Version differences in transcripts are tolerated if difference is only in the UTR.